BUAA-SE-coders007/JieNote_backend/README.md

 - Must connect Redis before running the application. ‼️‼️‼️

+## Token Authentication
+- JWT (JSON Web Token) is used for authentication.
+- Refresh tokens for 7 days and access tokens for 5min.

 ## Folder Structure
 - `app/`: Contains the main application code.
 - `tests/`: Contains test cases.